 Honyock is a weird word.
 A lot of people come up to us after shows, or if their bold in the middle of shows, and ask us “what is a Honyock?”.
 We usually give them one of two answers.
-The dictionary definition is a mischievous young one, derived from a derogatory word for Polish people.
+The dictionary definition is a “mischievous young one”.
 The second answer is it’s relevance to us and why we named our band Honyock.
-That has to do with Me and Mason’s Grandfather and his habit of calling all the young grandchildren Honyocks when we were misbehaving or getting rambunctious.
-We thought it was an old Cherokee word for the longest time, since that was a part of his heritage.
+That has to do with me and Mason’s grandfather and his habit of calling all the young grandchildren honyocks when we were misbehaving or getting rambunctious.
+We wanted to name something for our Pa, cause we are sentimental like that.

-Since these answers have through the years become so well rehearsed, they have seem to have lost their ability to describe what Honyock is to us.
+Anyway, since these answers have through the years become so well rehearsed, they have seem to have lost their ability to describe what Honyock is to us.
 So in leu of the proper definition and back story, we would like to present to you the nearest approximations of what we think Honyock is to us and what we want it to be.
+Stream of consciousness.
 Hope this helps.

 Honyock is a container.
 Do the math.
 Find the volume.
 Fill it up with soil, seed, river water, whatever’s clever.
 What is anything but a condensed vial of predetermined experience.
 Words hold connotation.
 A history of use and oral tradition that overrides the Marriam-Webster.
 You can fill it with what ever you want.
 Everyone will look at you funny and not know what the fuck your talking about, but you will get a few laughs.
 You can even change it over time slowly.
 Fill words like Salt, Gift, Commodity, Rain, Vendetta.
 Separate the meaning from the container and recombine.

 “But I am not a deconstructionist,” You say meekly, tapping the vine you swung in on.
 “I want to communicate with the socially accepted avenues and prebuilt pillars laid out for me and under me.”